Vulvodynia: Causes

-A wide variety of possible causes and treatments for vulvodynia are currently being explored.
-Moreover, there are probably several causes of vulvodynia, and some may be individual to the patient.
+Vulvodynia has many different sub-types and causes.
+The disease is highly idiopathic.
+Identifying the cause is important to determine the appropriate treatment.

+Pain confined to the vulval vestibule, known as vestibulodynia, has at least three known sub-types: neuroproliferation, hormonally-mediation, and inflammation.
+Neuroproliferation can be present from birth or acquired later in life.
+This type of vestibulodynia is known as neuroproliferative vestibulodynia.
+Hormonally-mediated vestibulodynia can be caused by hormonal medications like oral birth control.
+Inflammatory vestibulodynia can develop as part of an immune response.

-Possible causes include Sjögren syndrome, the symptoms of which include chronic vaginal dryness.
+Other possible causes include Sjögren syndrome, the symptoms of which include chronic vaginal dryness.
 Others include genetic predisposition to inflammation, allergy or other sensitivity (for example: oxalates in the urine), an autoimmune disorder similar to lupus erythematosus or to eczema or to lichen sclerosus, infection (e.g., yeast infections, bacterial vaginosis, HPV, HSV), injury, and neuropathy—including an increased number of nerve endings in the vaginal area.
 Some cases seem to be negative outcomes of genital surgery, such as a labioplasty.
 Initiation of hormonal contraceptives that contain low- dose estrogen before the age of 16 could predispose women to vulvar vestibulitis syndrome.
 A significantly lower pain threshold, especially in the posterior vestibulum, has also been associated with the use of hormonal contraceptives in women without vulvar vestibulitis syndrome.
 Pelvic floor dysfunction may be the underlying cause of some women's pain.

+Many co-morbidities are commonly associated with vulvodynia, including fibromyalgia, irritable bowel syndrome, interstitial cystitis, pelvic floor dysfunction, endometriosis, depression and anxiety disorders.